Soojin-Lee0819/connectionsLab/Project1/Readme.md

 ## Visual Design Choices
 <img src="images/designstyle.png" width="600">

-I focused on the consistency throughout the process of design.
-I wanted the website to look bubbly, cute and comforting.
-I used one font, "Gamja Flower" throughout the web and I used many colors but all of them are pastel-based soft colors.
-For the shape, since the main visualization is circle, I rounded the the edges of boxes to make the website look more bubbly and soft.
-For the landing page, inspired by Yeji's beautiful gradients, I added gradients to the circles to add some whimsical component to the design.
+I focused on the consistency and the perceived feeling when making choices for visual design.
+I wanted the website to look bubbly, cute, and comforting.
+For the font, I used "Gamja Flower" - one font throughout the web.
+For colors, I used many colors but all of them are pastel-based colors.
+For the shape, since the main visualization is the circle shape, I used lots of curves and rounded the edges of th boxes to make the website look more bubbly and soft.
+For the landing page, inspired by Yeji's beautiful color gradient project, I added gradients to the circles to add some whimsical component to the design.

-## Process - Coding!
+## Process & Challenges

 ### Fetching API
+Fetching API was the first step for this project.
+I explored two methods.
+Fetching API using I couldn't fetch API at preloaded section because the data is brought according to the user input.
+Therefore, to fetch API, I made a function that selects the input, **#name** everytime when the **submit** button is pressed, which is added to the fetching API url.
+This way, the new dataset is fetched for every submission, and the data is brought accordingly.
+After finish coding, it made sense, but since it was my first time wroking with api, in the beginning

+Instead of calling API from

 With the focus on